Order management plays a major role in a business’s ability to meet customer demand and increase sales.

 Third, warehouse location plays a big part in controlling fulfillment times.
 If you own multiple warehouses or use a third-party fulfillment company, sticking with locations near your target market will keep shipping times down and ensure your customers don't get frustrated.

 Fourth, staying in constant contact with your customers can help alleviate any problems that do occur during the fulfillment process.
 Status updates, delivery changes, and more need to be communicated quickly and clearly.
 BlueCart Wholesale is a great option for suppliers to connect with buyers and lets them stay in contact throughout the purchasing process as the app has built-in chat, email, and phone functionality.
+We even offer route planning software, so you'll never waste money on poor delivery routes and timing again.

 Now that you know all about order management and fulfillment, let's take a look at some tools available to make your job easier.